HF 5093

 • If your CVAD is in your arm, blood pressures will not be taken on the arm with the CVAD.

-• The nurse will change your dressing every 7 days or more often if it becomes wet, soiled, or loose.
+• The nurse will change your dressing every 7 days or more often if it becomes wet, dirty, or loose.

 • The nurse will look at your CVAD every 8 hours to check the dressing.
 The nurse will also look for signs of infection such as: redness, tenderness or swelling.

 • Your CVAD will be taken out as soon as it is not needed.
-The CVAD will not be kept in for convenience.
+The CVAD will not be kept in for only drawing blood.

 5093 image 3